 Schools maintained by the Council are recognised on the Balance Sheet as the balance of control lies with the Council.
-Consequently all those schools' assets, liabilities, reserves and cash flows are recognised in the financial
+Consequently all those schools' assets, liabilities, reserves and cash flows are recognised in the financial statements.
+Voluntary aided and voluntary controlled schools are not recognised on the

-Significant Changes Adopted in the 2021/22 Statement of Accounts
+Significant Changes Adopted in the 2022/23 Statement of Accounts